francescovogelezang/DGA/chapter4.md

 (a) lose its right to refer to itself as a ‘data altruism organisation recognised in the Union’ in any written and spoken communication;

-(b) be removed from the register of recognised data altruism organisations.
+(b) be removed from the register of recognised data altruism organisations, including at Union level.

 (6) If an entity included in the register of recognised data altruism organisations has its main establishment or legal representative in a Member State but is active in other Member States, the competent authority of the Member State of the main establishment or where the legal representative is located and the competent authorities of those other Member States shall cooperate and assist each other as necessary.
 Such assistance and cooperation may cover information exchanges between the competent authorities concerned and requests to take the supervisory measures referred to in this Article.
+Where a competent authority in one Member State requests assistance from another Member State, it shall submit a duly justified request.
+The competent authority so requested shall, without undue delay and within a timeframe proportionate to the urgency of the request, provide a response.
+Any information exchanged in the context of assistance requested and provided under this paragraph shall be used only in respect of the matter for which it was requested.

 ### Article 22 European data altruism consent form

-(1) In order to facilitate the collection of data based on data altruism, the Commission may adopt implementing acts developing a European data altruism consent form.
+(1) In order to facilitate the collection of data based on data altruism, the Commission shall adopt implementing acts developing a European data altruism consent form.
 The form shall allow the collection of consent across Member States in a uniform format.
-Those implementing acts shall be adopted in accordance with the advisory procedure referred to in Article 29 (2).
+Those implementing acts shall be adopted in accordance with the advisory procedure referred to in Article 29 (3).

 (2) The European data altruism consent form shall use a modular approach allowing customisation for specific sectors and for different purposes.